-COVID-19 – Temporary Reduction in Minimum Payment Amounts
+COVID-19 – Temporary Reduction in Minimum Annual Pension Amounts

 For many individuals, the losses in financial markets as a result of the COVID-19 crisis are having a negative effect on their superannuation account balance.
-To assist, the government has reduced the minimum annual payment required by 50% in the 2019-20 and the 2020-21 financial years.
+To assist, the government has reduced the minimum annual payment required.

-Minimum pension payments are based on age and revised balances as at 30 June 2019:
+Minimum pension payments are based on age and revised balances for the 2021 financial year are as follows:

-Depending on your debt structure and tax position, it may be appropriate to consider prepaying interest on investment loans you have.
+Depending on your debt structure and tax position, it may be appropriate to consider pre-paying interest on investment loans you have.
 This may allow you to claim additional tax deductions this year against your investment income.
 It may also be worth reviewing your debt structure to make sure it’s set up in the most efficient manner for asset protection and tax/cash flow management.
-Check in with a finance adviser to review your current loans and interest rates.
+Check in with a lending specialist to review your current loans and interest rates.

-If you have sold an asset for a gain during the current financial year, it will be appropriate to ensure that we have considered the effect of this on any aspect of your planning and that we have implemented any available strategies to reduce this liability.
+If you have sold an asset for a gain during the current financial year, it will be appropriate to ensure you consider the effect of this on any aspect of your planning and implement available strategies that may reduce this liability.

 Tax planning involves sitting down with your accountant and forecasting your likely tax position as at 30 June, factoring in your personal and business affairs.
 You should be aware of your likely position leading into 30 June and confident that effective strategies are being utilised.
 Some of these strategies, such as nominating Family Trust distributions, are critical for ensuring you achieve the right tax outcome and must be dealt with before 30 June.

 It’s important to effectively integrate your wealth, accounting and tax advisers to ensure a holistic approach is considered.